Farius0/ND_Project-/07_SRC/tree.md

 - **Backend policy**
   - **Dual-backend compatibility**: all operators support **NumPy** arrays and **PyTorch** tensors.
-  - **Flexible switching**: inputs drive the backend (NumPy in → NumPy out; Torch in → Torch out) with consistent behavior.
+  - **Flexible switching**: inputs drive the backend (NumPy in → NumPy out; Torch in → Torch out, etc.) with consistent behavior.
   - **ND-ready design**: functions are **N-dimensional by design**, with first-class support for **2D** and **3D**; higher dimensions are generally supported when meaningful.
   - **Type/device/layout awareness**: operators preserve dtype and (for Torch) device when feasible; layout handling is centralized via `core/layout_axes.py`.
   - **Conversion layer**: backend interop is handled through the project’s base converters (`BaseConverter` / `OperatorCore`) to avoid user-side boilerplate.